valboz/RTModel/docs/ModelingRun.md

 Each step is described in a dedicated documentation page (see [Summary](README.md)).
 Each step can be executed separately through a dedicated function.
 Numerous options are available to change the behavior of each step.

 In case the modeling run is interrupted, it can be resumed by executing the `run()` function again on the same event.
-The function checks whether the expected output of each step is present and in case skips to the next step.
+The function checks whether the expected output of each step is present and in such case it moves to the next step.

 [Go to **Model categories**](ModelCategories.md)